Tulbius/UniversityChatbot/README.md

 **```cd 'path_to_university_folder' ```**

 **5** - Everything should be set !
-You can run the Bot Universe :star_struck:
+You can run the Bot Universe :partying_face:

 **```python main.py```**

-Universe is now connected to the server and everything is ready to be used !
+Universe is now connected to the server and everything is ready to be used ! :star_struck: